tjohnston-softdev/python-study-notes/chapters/09-dictionaries.md

 ```

 ## Property Count
-To retrieve the number of keys inside a dictionary, use the 'len' method.
+To retrieve the number of keys inside a dictionary, use the `len()` method.

 ## Access Properties
 * You can read or change individual dictionary values by referencing the key in square brackets.